The Government Has Jumped Up ‘Biafra’

-Due to modern internet and mobile technology, especially Google and YouTube, the graphic story of Biafra as told by non-Nigerians is very easily accessible to millions around the world.
-While Nigerians, especially non-Igbos, see the Igbos as an aggressive ‘materialistically obsessed’ ethnic group, Igbos do not see themselves as such and non-Nigerians mostly see them a people with an overwhelmingly traumatised ‘social memory’ stacked with genocide, dispossession, starvation and endless marginalisation.
-Most non-Igbo Nigerians will disagree with such a dark perspective but the objective evidence as ‘presented’ goes a long way in favouring it and the recent arrest of Kalu is unwittingly one more confirmatory example.
+Nigerians mostly see them as a people with an overwhelmingly traumatised ‘social memory’ stacked with genocide.
+Coupled with dispossession, starvation and endless marginalisation.
+Most non-Igbo Nigerians will disagree with such a dark perspective, but the objective evidence as ‘presented’ goes a long way in favouring it and the recent arrest of Kanu is unwittingly one more confirmatory example.
 Who will support from outside go to?

-The elevation of insults by Radio Biafra for calling Nigeria a “zoo” and Nigerians “animals” to treason is very interesting.
-It is not too hard to find non-Nigerian politicians and personalities that have called Africans or Nigeria ‘apes’ but there is hardly ever any public outcries when they are pronounced.
-Insults are bad, can very nasty and very painful but not those two.
+The elevation of insults by Radio Biafra for calling Nigeria a “zoo” and Nigerians “animals” to treason is interesting.
+It is not too difficult to find non-Nigerian politicians and personalities that have called Africans or Nigerians ‘apes.’
+But there are hardly ever any public outcries when we hear them.
+Insults are bad, can be nasty to some or painful to others.
+But not those two.